06-09-2025

 Estimated reading time: 4 minutes

 Fixed fire suppression systems are designed to control or extinguish fires.
 They include water-based systems like sprinklers, deluge, water mist, and standpipe systems, gas-based and clean agent systems, and foam and dry chemical systems.
-To extinguish fires involving flammable liquids, the systems often contain aqueous film forming foams (AFFF), which contain per- and polyfluoroalkyl substances (PFAS).
+To extinguish fires involving flammable liquids, the systems often contain aqueous film forming foam (AFFF).
+AFFF contains per- and polyfluoroalkyl substances (PFAS).
 Unfortunately, these compounds persist in the environment, bioaccumulate, and are linked to potential health risks.

-Over time, aqueous film forming foams (AFFF) can degrade, causing clogging, corrosion, or residue buildup in piping, pumps, and nozzles.
+Over time, AFFF can degrade, causing clogging, corrosion, or residue buildup in piping, pumps, and nozzles.
 A thorough cleanout ensures optimal system performance and longevity.
-When switching to fluorine-free foam (F3) or other alternatives, it is critical to clean out the system to avoid cross-contamination, which could compromise fire suppression effectiveness or cause chemical incompatibility issues.
+When switching to fluorine-free foam (F3) or other alternatives, it is critical to clean out the system.
+This helps avoid cross-contamination, which could compromise fire suppression effectiveness or cause chemical incompatibility issues.
 Some AFFF formulations contain hazardous chemicals that could pose risks to firefighters and maintenance personnel during system use and servicing.
-Proper decontamination helps mitigate exposure risks.
+Therefore, proper decontamination helps mitigate exposure risks.

-Removing, decontaminating, and properly disposing of aqueous film forming foams can prevent contamination of water sources and soil.
+Removing, decontaminating, and properly disposing of AFFF can prevent contamination of water sources and soil.
 Further, these procedures can help protect the health and safety of firefighters, workers, and the public.

 Decontaminating and reusing the fixed fire suppression system is often far less expensive than system replacement.
 Also, decontamination can reduce the liability associated with disposing of PFAS-impacted system components.
 Transitioning to F3 requires thorough cleaning of the system to remove AFFF and PFAS residues.

 Many governmental agencies including the United States Environmental Protection Agency (EPA), state and local regulatory organizations, and the European Union are enforcing restrictions or implementing outright bans of PFAS-containing foams and other products.
-As of January 1, 2022, with some exceptions, EPA has prohibited the manufacturing or distributing of aqueous film forming foams in the United States.
+As of January 1, 2022, with some exceptions, EPA has prohibited the manufacturing or distributing of AFFF in the United States.

 Testing And Certification